teticio/terraform-ec2/README.md

 If you re-run the apply command, Terraform will create a new instance with a new public IP address.
 Note that your home EBS volume will persist until you run `terraform destroy -auto-approve`.
 If you simply change the instance type in `terraform.tfvars` and re-run `terraform apply -auto-approve`, Terraform will create a new instance and attach the existing EBS volume to it.

 To debug issues with the `startup_commands`, you can SSH into the instance and inspect the output from `tail -f /var/log/cloud-init-output.log`.
 Bear in mind that the script may still be running in the background.
+To wait for the script to finish run `cloud-init status --wait`.

 ## Grow your own EBS